green-api/whatsapp-demo-chatbot-golang/README.md

 For example, the first scene [`start.go`](scenes/start.go) is responsible for the welcome message.
 Regardless of the text of the message, the bot asks what language is convenient for the user and includes the following scene, which is responsible for processing the response.

-There are 3 scenes in the bot:
+There are 4 scenes in the bot:

 - Scene [`start.go`](scenes/start.go) - responds to any incoming message, sends a list of available languages.
 Launches the `MainMenu` scene.
 - Scene [`mainMenu.go`](scenes/mainMenu.go) - processes the user's selection and sends the main menu text in the selected language.
 Launches the `Endpoints` scene
 - Scene [`endpoints.go`](scenes/mainMenu.go) - executes the method selected by the user and sends a description of the method in the selected language.
+- Scene [`createGroup.go`](scenes/createGroup.go) - The scene creates a group if the user said that he added the bot to his contacts.
+If not, returns to the "endpoints" scene.

 The file [`util.go`](util/util.go) contains the `IsSessionExpired()` method which is used to set the start scene again if the bot has not been contacted for more than 2 minutes.